 If you’ve never used a foam roller before, I recommend a foam roller that is on the softer side and provides a moderate intensity.
 Fair warning – foam rolling can actually be quite painful (but in a good way) so it’s important to avoid choosing the wrong foam roller.

-I recommend using this Yes4All premium foam roller if you’re just getting started with foam rolling.
+I recommend using this AmazonBasics High-Density foam roller if you’re just getting started with foam rolling.
+It comes in a variety of colors and highly rated by thousands of people!

 Also, don’t forget that those things attached to the ends of your arms can provide a great massage – your own hands 🙂 Even just rubbing your sore areas in a circular motion can do the trick at helping to reduce muscle soreness after working out.
 A lot of the time, I find that I can just “rub” the soreness out of most areas.